-TABLE 43: PERFORMANCE SCORECARD
+TABLE 54: PERFORMANCE SCORECARD

-5.4.1 Performance Scorecard Definitions - will be included in the final IDP
+5.4.1 Performance Scorecard Definitions

-Priority Strategic Objective Performance Indicator Performance Measure Definition KPA 1: Reliable Capital budget spent % of capital budget Percentage reflecting year-to-date spend of the municipal capital budget Infrastructure (NKPI - 10c) spent Formula: Actual capital budget spend/capital budget x 100/1 -To provide access to reliable infrastructure that will contribute to a higher quality of life for Kannaland citizens KPA 2: Indigent households Number of indigent Number of residential properties which are billed for water or have pre-paid Service Delivery: receiving free basic households receiving meters as at 30 June of each financial year.
-Calculated as the actual number water (NKPI - 10a) free basic water of monthly bills that have been issued Indigent households Number of indigent Number of residential properties which are billed for electricity or have pre- Provide for the needs receiving free basic households receiving paid meters (Excluding Eskom areas) as at 30 June of each financial year. of indigent households electricity (NKPI - 10a) free basic electricity Calculated as the actual number of monthly bills that have been issued
+Priority Strategic Objective Performance Indicator Performance Measure Definition KPA 1: Reliable Capital budget spent % of capital budget Percentage reflecting year-to-date spend of the municipal capital budget Infrastructure (NKPI - 10c) spent Formula: Actual capital budget spend/capital budget x 100/1 -To provide access to reliable infrastructure that will contribute to a higher quality of life for Kannaland citizens KPA 2: Indigent households Number of indigent households Number of indigent Number of residential properties which are billed for water or have pre-paid Service Delivery: receiving free basic households receiving meters as at 30 June of each financial year.
+Calculated as the actual number water (NKPI - 10a) free basic water of monthly bills that have been issued Indigent households Number of indigent Indigent households Number of indigent Number of residential properties which are billed for electricity or have pre- Provide for the needs Provide for the needs receiving free basic households households receiving receiving paid meters (Excluding Eskom areas) as at 30 June of each financial year. of indigent households of indigent households electricity (NKPI - 10a) free basic electricity Calculated as the actual number of monthly bills that have been issued

-Priority Strategic Objective Performance Indicator Performance Measure Definition through improved Indigent households Number of indigent Number of residential properties which are billed for sewerage as at 30 June services. receiving free basic households receiving of each financial year.
-Calculated as the actual number of monthly bills that sanitation free basic sanitation have been issued (NKPI - 10a) Indigent households Number of indigent Number of residential properties which are billed for refuse removal as 30 receiving free basic households receiving June of each financial year.
-Calculated as the actual number of monthly bills refuse removal free basic refuse that have been issued (NKPI - 10a) removal - Provide for the needs Indigent households Number of indigent Provide free basic water to indigent households as defined in paragraph 9(1) of indigent households receiving free basic households receiving of the Municipality's Credit Control and Debt Collection Policy as at 30 June through improved water (NKPI - 10b) free basic water services.
-Indigent households Number of indigent Number of formal residential properties connected to the municipal electrical receiving free basic households receiving infrastructure network (credit and prepaid electrical metering)(Excluding electricity (NKPI - 10b) free basic electricity Eskom areas) and which are billed for electricity or have pre-paid meters (Excluding Eskom areas) as at 30 June of the financial year Indigent households Number of indigent Number of formal residential properties connected to the municipal waste receiving free basic households receiving water sanitation/sewerage network for sewerage service, irrespective of the sanitation (NKPI - 10b) free basic sanitation number of water closets (toilets) which are billed for sewerage as at 30 June of the financial year Indigent households Number of indigent Number of formal residential properties for which refuse is removed once per receiving free basic households receiving week and which are billed for refuse removal as at 30 June of the financial year year
+Priority Strategic Objective five Performance Indicato e Indicator Performance Measure leasure Definition through im improved Indigent households Number of indigent Number of residential properties which are billed for sewerage as at 30 June services. receiving receiving free basic households receiving of each financial year.
+Calculated as the actual number of monthly bills that sanitation free basic sanitation tation have been issued (NKPI - 10a) (٤ Indigent households Number of indigent Number of residential properties which are billed for refuse removal as 30 receiving free free basic households receiving June of each financial year.
+Calculated as the actual number of monthly bills refuse removal val free basic refuse that have been issued (NKPI - 10a) (٤ removal - Provide for the needs Indigent speeds Indigent households Number of indigent Provide free basic water to indigent households as defined in paragraph 9(1) of indigent households receiving free basic seholds receiving free basic households receiving of the Municipality's Credit Control and Debt Collection Policy as at 30 June through im proved improved water (NKPI - 10b) 1 - 10b) free basic water services.
+Indigent Indigent households Number of indigent Number of formal residential properties connected to the municipal electrical receiving receiving free basic households receiving infrastructure network (credit and prepaid electrical metering)(Excluding electricity (I electricity (NKPI - 10b) free basic electricity ricity Eskom areas) and which are billed for electricity or have pre-paid meters (Excluding Eskom areas) as at 30 June of the financial year Indigent households Number of indigent Number of formal residential properties connected to the municipal waste receiving receiving free basic households receiving water sanitation/sewerage network for sewerage service, irrespective of the sanitation (sanitation (NKPI - 10b) free basic sanitation ation number of water closets (toilets) which are billed for sewerage as at 30 June of the financial year Indigent households Number of indigent Number of formal residential properties for which refuse is removed once per receiving receiving free basic households receiving week and which are billed for refuse removal as at 30 June of the financial year